junxit/us-congress-bills-109/metadata.md

 - 2006-06-20 — Placed on the Union Calendar, Calendar No. 288.
 - 2006-06-20 — Reported by the Committee on Transportation.
 H. Rept.
 109-514.
 - 2006-06-20 — Reported by the Committee on Transportation.
 H. Rept.
 109-514.
+- 2006-07-25 — Considered under suspension of the rules. (consideration: CR H5761-5762)
+- 2006-07-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5187.
+- 2006-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-25 — Mr. Shuster moved to suspend the rules and pass the bill.
+- 2006-07-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5761)
+- 2006-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5761)
+- 2006-07-26 — Received in the Senate.
+- 2006-08-04 — Read twice and referred to the Committee on Environment and Public Works.
+- 2006-09-13 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2006-09-21 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+Without written report.
+- 2006-09-21 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+Without written report.
+- 2006-09-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 627.